nate-h/Whirling/README.md

-Whirling - music visualization with a bit of AI
+Whirling - Music Visualization With a Bit of AI
 ===============================================

 Intro
 -----

 Whirling is a music visualizer that tries to intelligently understand as much about the song that's playing so it could create more representative visuals.
-It currently has 6 visuals that can be sorted into debug visualizers and fun attempts.
+It currently has 6 visuals  with half focusiong on debug visualizations like spectrograms and extracted feature plots and the other half being fun attempts at molding data.
 This is a project I did for the pure fun of coding and great learning experience!

 [View demo on Vimeo](https://vimeo.com/454955980)